-VETERANS are being ‘forced to rely on universal credit during the cost of living crisis’ claims West Lancs MP Rosie Cooper.
+More and more veterans are being ‘forced to rely on universal credit during the cost of living crisis’, claims West Lancs MP Rosie Cooper.

-“A report by the Royal British Legion last year found that former personnel are less likely to be in full time or part-time work than the general population, and nearly twice as likely to be unemployed (11% versus six%).
+“A report by the Royal British Legion last year found that former personnel are less likely to be in full time or part-time work than the general population, and nearly twice as likely to be unemployed.

 “Ministers are forcing veterans to rely on universal credit during the cost of living crisis.

 “As veterans struggle with rising bills and inflation, the Government has still not revealed how many veterans in total are relying on universal credit, including in West Lancashire, as well as explaining why they have picked this moment to cut employment support to former personnel in half.

 “We have a moral duty to our troops as they transition from military to civilian life and must ensure veterans are receiving the right welfare and employment support to get through the tough months ahead.”